idevsengar/WHO-COVID-19-GLOBAL-DATA/README.md

 ## Key Insight:

-a.
-Covid cases and deaths were increasing till 2021.
+- Covid cases and deaths were increasing till 2021.
 From 2022 onwards,
-b.
-Covid was at its peak in 2021.
+- Covid was at its peak in 2021.
-c.
-From 2022 onwards intensity of covid started reducing.
+- From 2022 onwards intensity of covid started reducing.
-d.
-USA, India and Brazil were affected by covid the most.
+- USA, India and Brazil were affected by covid the most.
-e.
-USA in AMRO region was affected the most by COVID.
+- USA in AMRO region was affected the most by COVID.

 ## Features